rlannon/cocktails/README.md

 While this project has a few Jinja templates, the server is not intended to host the actual web app itself -- rather, that is the client's job.
 The server-side templates contain some information about the API and use a flask markdown rendering library to accomplish this.

-All required libraries can be found in the [requirements](requirements.txt)
+All required libraries can be found in the [requirements](requirements.txt).

 ### Client